emdinga/TaskHub/README.md

   - Client → Ingress Controller → Service → Pod

 ### STAGE 4: Configuration Management & Application Validation
-**Goal**: Externalize application configuration, securely manage secrets, and validate that the TaskHub API runs correctly in Kubernetes before introducing stateful components such as databases and caches.
+**Goal**:Externalize application configuration, securely manage sensitive data, and validate that the TaskHub API runs correctly in Kubernetes before introducing performance and reliability enhancements such as caching and health probes.
+This stage focuses on making the application configuration-ready and state-aware, rather than feature-complete.

-**What Was Implemented**
+# What Was Implemented
 **Configuration Management**
-Created a ConfigMap to store non-sensitive application settings:
+- Created a ConfigMap to store non-sensitive application configuration:
     - Application name
     - Runtime environment
-Created a Secret to store sensitive data:
+- Created Secrets to securely store sensitive values:
     - Authentication token
+    - Database connection details
-Injected both ConfigMap and Secret values into the API container using environment variables
+    -Injected configuration and secrets into the API container using environment variables **Deployment Updates**

-**Deployment Update**
 - Updated the taskhub-api Deployment to:
     - Consume configuration from ConfigMaps
     - Consume sensitive values from Secrets
-- Run without hardcoded values inside the container image
+    - Run without any hardcoded configuration inside the container image
+    - Ensured configuration changes can be applied without rebuilding Docker images **Application Validation with Stateful Database**
+- Deployed PostgreSQL as a StatefulSet with persistent storage
+- Provisioned storage using PersistentVolumeClaims backed by on-prem hostPath
+- Exposed PostgreSQL internally via a ClusterIP Service
+- Connected the TaskHub API to PostgreSQL using:
+- Kubernetes DNS (postgres.taskhub.svc.cluster.local)
+- Secrets for credentials
+- Validated end-to-end data persistence:
+    - Created tasks via the API
+    - Retrieved tasks from the database
+    - Confirmed data survives pod restarts

 **Kubernetes Best Practices Applied**
-- Separation of config from application code
+- Separation of code and configuration
+- Secure secret management (no secrets in source code or images)
 - Immutable container image pattern
+- Stateful workload management using StatefulSets
-- Secure handling of secrets
+- Persistent storage handling in an on-prem environment
+- Internal service discovery using Kubernetes DNS